KRDhyana/SQS-Lambda-S3/README.md

 This Terraform project demonstrates how to use Terraform to deploy AWS resources for an application that reads messages from an SQS queue using a Lambda function and puts the messages as JSON objects into an S3 bucket.
 ## Prerequisites
 Before you begin, ensure you have the following:
+- Visual Studio Code
-- An AWS Account
+- An AWS Account and an AWS IAM user with the appropriate permissions
 - AWS CLI installed and configured with appropriate credentials.
-- Terraform installed
-- Visual Studio Code
+- Setup Terraform in Visual Studio Code

 ## Installation